LeaderPortfolio

 Sonora River Spill Compensation

-Grupo México deposited $150 million in a trust to compensate local residents affected by a copper mine spill in Sonora, Mexico.
+Grupo México deposited $150 million in a trust for the compensation of local residents affected by the environmental disaster.

 Wealth Trajectory